Tyne and Wear Metro: Planned extension to Washington

 The first stages of a business case were published in November 2022.
 It will be evaluated by the North East Joint Transport Committee with the ambition to secure funding from the Government to cover the cost of the scheme, expected to be £745 million.

 In July 2024, Kim McGuinness, Mayor of the North East, provided £8.6 million to fund development of the expansion business case.
 The proposal is to use the Leamside line to provide a loop by connecting from the current terminus at South Hylton to Pelaw, with stations at Washington South, Washington North and Follingsby.

 In June 2025, Chancellor Rachel Reeves announced £15.6 billion of funding for public transport schemes outside London, of which the NECA will receive £1.85 billion.
 This proposes the addition of stations such as Follingsby, Washington North and Washington South.
 This extension, running along the Leamside line will connect South Hylton and Pelaw.
 The NECA confirmed that £900 million of this funding would be used to build the extension to Washington (once the planning process was complete), with the remaining funds sourced from private investment, and with a targeted opening date of 2033.
+Construction could begin in 2030, and would be the first extension of the Metro since the opening of the South Hylton line in 2002.